bensenx/bensenx.github.io/_teaching/Fidel.md

 * Develop the way to compete the new units
 * Plan about the organize of machines
 * Get new idea to improve the production
+* Develop the Operable handle configuration for French casement window
+* Repair and upgrade the STM circular reinforcement cutter